haxxnz/nzcp-js/README.md

 ### Advanced Parameters

-To allow for flexibility in this library, the `verifyPass` allows for additional parameters as documented below.
+To allow for flexibility in this library, the `verifyPass` method allows for additional parameters as documented below.

 #### Customize Trusted Issuers